AmyOlex/Chrono/README.md

 * *Hour of Day:*  2 digit hours were identified looking for a specific format: HH:MM:SS.
 If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
 * *Minute of Hour:* 2 digit hours were identified looking for a specific format: HH:MM:SS.
 If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.
 * *Second of Minute:* 2 digit hours were identified looking for a specific format: HH:MM:SS.
 If a pattern was identified, it would create a day of the month entity and look for any other sub-intervals.

+#### Machine Learning Methods
+We are currently using three different machine learning models to classify periods versus calendar-intervals.
+These methods allow our parser to take context into account when building a t6entity.

+##### NB:
+The naive bayes algorithm uses the implementation built-in to NLTK.
+It reads in the generated training data and creates a naive bayes model for evaluation.

+##### NN:
+The neural network algorithm was written using Keras.
+It trains a "Deep Neural Network" - three hidden layers all fully connected - on the training data and stores the model<sup>16</sup>.

+##### DT:
+The decision tree algorithm was based off of a NLTK documentation.
+It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.

 ### 3. Evaluation, Baseline, and Results